The Tongue Piercing: Everything You Need to Know

 Tongue jewelry styles

-By far, the most common jewelry you’ll see in a tongue piercing is a straight barbell.
+By far, the most common tongue piercing jewelry you’ll see is a straight barbell.
 The tongue is usually pierced with a 14G needle, and your starter barbell will probably be a 7/8” barbell.
 Once your piercing has healed, most choose a 5/8” barbell, but it will depend on your personal preference.

 You can also choose studs with a bead backing, as long as the prong is long enough to fit through your tongue.
 A charm set in the middle of your tongue looks adorable and helps your tongue piercing to stand out.